-With many languages at our fingertips, by using our Chromebooks we are able to communicate to our students in their own language and make them feel comfortable and welcome to the classroom while supporting them in learning the English language as well.
-By using the apps on the phones or language apps on Chromebooks, teachers give students instruction of lessons in their own language to ensure understanding of what is being taught.
+With many languages at our fingertips, by using technology we are able to communicate to our students in their own language and make them feel comfortable and welcome to the classroom while supporting them in learning the English language as well.
+Using technology, teachers give students instruction of lessons in their own language to ensure understanding of what is being taught.